Skip to Content

 Do pests bother Philodendron Birkin?

 Luckily, Philodendrons are generally pretty pest resistant!
-You may occasionally get occasional scale, mealy bugs or spider mites.
+You may occasionally get occasional scale, mealybugs or spider mites.

 How often do I need to repot?